ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

             List<BLangRecordKeyValue> annotFields =
                     ((BLangRecordLiteral) ((BLangAnnotationAttachment) annotation).expr).getKeyValuePairs();

-            // In this particular case, there is no need to iterate through the list since our annotation only has
+            // In this particular case, there is no need to iterate through the list since the `@hello:Greeting` annotation only has
             // one field.
 Therefore, take the first element of the fields list.
             BLangRecordKeyValue salutationField = annotFields.get(0);
             String annotFieldValue = ((BLangLiteral) salutationField.getValue()).getValue().toString();